 Ingredients

-- Extra dark chocolate: I use Lindt 90% cacao, which is available in most supermarkets and drugstores and also on Amazon.
-This chocolate is wonderfully rich and dark, and normally I like it just as it is.
-But in this recipe, I feel that it benefits from a touch of sweetener, so I add a little stevia glycerite.
+- Extra-dark chocolate: I use Lindt 90%.
+This chocolate is wonderfully rich and dark, and I normally like it just as it is.
+But in this recipe, I feel that it benefits from a touch of sweetener, so I add stevia.

 - Sweetener: I use stevia.
-You can probably use a powdered sweetener instead.
+You can use a powdered sweetener instead.

-- Coconut flour: Try to measure it by weight if you can.
+- Coconut flour: It's best to measure it by weight.
 It's extremely absorbent, so each extra gram makes a difference.

 Instructions

-- You start by melting dark chocolate in the microwave.
-Then you stir in oil and a sweetener and spread the mixture on the bottom of six paper liners.
+Melt the chocolate in the microwave.
+Stir in the oil and sweetener and spread the mixture on the bottom of six paper liners.
 Freeze briefly to set.

-- Next, spread the peanut butter layer (softened peanut butter mixed with a little coconut flour) on top of the chocolate layer.
-Again, freeze briefly to set.
+Spread the peanut butter layer (softened peanut butter mixed with coconut flour) on top of the chocolate layer.
+Freeze briefly to set.

-In most of my recipes, I use natural creamy peanut butter with no added sugar - the type that only has peanuts and salt and that you need to stir prior to use.
+In most of my recipes, I use natural creamy peanut butter with no added sugar - the type that only has peanuts and salt and needs to be stirred.

-However, in this recipe, I find that for the best consistency of the peanut butter layer, it's best to slightly compromise and use a no-stir peanut butter spread.
-The brand I use contains organic peanuts, palm oil, sugar, and sea salt.
+However, in this recipe, I find that for the best consistency of the peanut butter layer, it's best to use a creamy no-stir peanut butter spread.
+The brand I use contains peanuts, palm oil, sugar, and sea salt.

 Yes.
 The amount of stevia I add equals about 2 tablespoons of sugar.
-If you'd like to use a granulated sweetener rather than stevia, I recommend using a powdered sweetener, to ensure the mixture is completely smooth.
+If you'd like to use a sweetener other than stevia, I recommend using a powdered sweetener to ensure the mixture is smooth.

 I don't recommend using a liquid sweetener other than stevia in this recipe.

 Yes.
-You can make this recipe with almond butter if you'd like.
-It's best to use almond butter that contains a stabilizing oil, such as Justin's or Barney.
+You can make this recipe with almond butter.
+It's best to use almond butter that contains a stabilizing oil, such as Barney.

-You should keep the leftovers in the fridge, in an airtight container.
+The leftovers should be kept in an airtight container in the fridge.
 They last for about a week.
 Remember to take them out of the fridge 30 minutes before you plan on enjoying them.
 Chocolate is always best at room temperature.
+I don't recommend freezing these cups.

 Recipe Card